Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 ### Agents deployment parameters

-This section describes how to fill the **amplifyAgents** parameters from the `values.yaml` file of the open-banking-apim helm chart to connect Amplify and the the Open Banking Platform.
+This section describes how to fill the **amplifyAgents** parameters from the `values.yaml` file of the open-banking-apim Helm chart to connect Amplify and the Open Banking Platform.

 ``` shell
 amplifyAgents: